William Akio: International career

 In 2021, Akio received his first call-up to the South Sudan national team, but did not make an appearance.
 A month after signing his first pro contract with Valour FC, he received another call-up for a friendly against Jordan.
 After the 2021 CPL season ended, Akio was again called up by South Sudan for friendlies against the Gambia and Algeria.
 Akio eventually made his international debut on 27 January 2022 in a friendly defeat to Uzbekistan.

 Personal life

+Akio is the older brother of fellow football player Victor Loturi.

-Akio runs a YouTube channel about his experiences as a professional and international soccer player, the channel has over 35,000 subscribers.
+Akio runs a YouTube channel about his experiences as a professional and international soccer player, the channel has over 40,000 subscribers.